rohenaz/bmap-api/README.md

-# bmap-planaria
+# bmap-api

-A [Planaria](https://github.com/interplanaria) for building 'BMAP' Bitcoin apps.
-It uses bitbus 2.0 to crawl for transactions and transforms them with bmapjs.
+An Indexer and API for building 'BMAP' Bitcoin apps.
+It uses junglebus to crawl for transactions and transforms them with bmapjs.
 It runs two processes:

-## Planaria
+## Crawler

 A crawler and indexer that saves transaction data into a MongoDB database.

-## Planarium
+## API

-A 'Planarium' (REST API) supporting BitQuery syntax.
+A REST API supporting BitQuery syntax.

 ![alt text](public/screen.png "Screenshot")